Licensing Requirements

 hardware profile portmode 4x100G+28x40G

-With the Cisco Nexus C93180LC-EX switch, there are three breakout modes:
+The Cisco Nexus C93180LC-EX switch has three breakout modes.

-Enables the breakout of 40G ports into 4 X 10G ports.
+This mode enables the breakout of 40G ports into 4 x 10G ports.

-Enables the breakout of 100G ports into 4 X 25G ports.
+This mode enables the breakout of 100G ports into 4 x 25G ports.

-Enables the breakout of 100G ports into 2 X 50G ports.
+This mode enables the breakout of 100G ports into 2 x 50G ports.

-When an odd numbered port in a quad is broken out, the even ports in that quad are removed and the other odd port in the same quad is broken out automatically to the same speed.
-For example, if port 1 or port 3 is broken out into 2 x 50, 4 x 25G or 4 x 10G, then the other odd port in that quad is automatically broken out to same speed and ports 2 and 4 in that quad are removed.
-When the above breakout configuration is removed, all ports in that quad revert to default.
+For example, if port 1 or port 3 is broken out into 2 x 50, 4 x 25G or 4 x 10G, then the other odd port in that quad is automatically set to the same speed and ports 2 and 4 in that quad are removed.
+All ports in that quad revert to default when this breakout configuration is removed.

 QSFP28 (100G) transceivers support the 4 x 25G breakout feature.
 Beginning Cisco NX-OS Release 9.3(5), the 2 x 50G breakout feature is supported.